Skip to main content Accessibility information

 BSc (Hons) Counselling for the Helping Professions

-Develop exceptional people skills, grow personally and professionally, and train to support others across a wide range of helping careers. *Please note this course is closed to new first year students, 2nd & 3rd year applications only*
+Develop exceptional people skills, grow personally and professionally, and train to support others across a wide range of helping careers. *Please note this course is open for year 3 entry for September 2025 intake only*

 Counselling